 Customized Registries in Electronic Health Records

-Customizing an existing EHR to include population-tracking functionalities is appealing to many organizations because it allows providers to work in a familiar tool and allows for documentation in a single system.
-A customized EHR registry has the potential to support the principle of population-based care for effective integrated care that can result in better clinical outcomes, higher patient satisfaction, and lower healthcare costs.
+Customizing an existing EHR to include caseload management functions is appealing to many organizations because it allows providers to work in a familiar tool and allows for documentation in a single system.
+A customized EHR registry has the potential to support the principles of effective integrated care that can result in better clinical outcomes, higher patient satisfaction, and lower healthcare costs.

 Organizations planning to build a customized EHR behavioral health registry for integrated care should ensure that it meets all of the functional requirements needed to support evidence-based workflows.
 A customized EHR registry with adequate reporting and behavioral health templates has the potential to be a powerful tool.
 Although most EHRs can use queries or filter functions to cue clinical activities or create specified patient lists, most have limited functionality in this regard and need extensive--and oftentimes costly--customization.